hubskyid/RNA-Classifier-API/README.md

 - Tung Le Hoang (s3979121)

 ## Instructions to run:
 Ensure Python is installed.
-Required modules can be found in `requirements.txt`.
+Required modules can be found in `requirements.txt` as well as environment configuration in the `.yml` file.

 **To run the API:**
 `fastapi dev main.py --port 5000`

 **To run the web application:**
 `python -m gradio_app.app`